International Relations

 Topic: International Relations, Development Studies, Comparative Politics, Migration And Conflict

-Description: My overarching research interest encapsulates the development question as it relates to Africa in general and Nigeria in particular.
-This has made China in Africa, the youth question, violent conflict, intra-Africa migration, the Fourth Estate, state and nation-building and all their actual and potential implications a common theme in my work.
-However, I am very open to researching older and emerging issues in Political Science as well as multidisciplinary and trans-disciplinary collaborations.
+Description: My overarching research interest encapsulates the development question as it relates to Africa in general and Nigeria and Ghana as cases.
+This has made China in Africa, the youth question, violent conflict, intra-Africa migration, the Fourth Estate, state and nation-building common themes in my research and publications.
+However, I am very open to researching older and emerging issues in Political Science as well as exploring multidisciplinary and trans-disciplinary approaches and collaborations.

 News media and Nigerians in Ghana: Exploring the Prospects and Challenges of Peace Journalism